 Businesses did a brilliant job of adapting quickly to support staff with this new way of working.
-But now, there’s an opportunity to go even further to perfect your performance.
+But there are always more opportunities to go even further to perfect your performance.
+In this article we look at how to ensure your staff’s wellbeing by promoting good remote working habits –in turn, keeping your business productive.

 We’ll also explore communication and collaboration, with guidance on the technology you need to keep your business ticking.